terrajobst/api-fingerprint/README.md

 The API fingerprint for an extension method is the same as it is for the static definition of the extension method.
 This is mostly relevant in cases of static analysis tools like Roslyn which produce synthetic symbols for extension methods that look like instance methods.
+It's generally meaningless for tools that parse IL as IL has no special syntax for calling extension methods.

 [doc-id]: https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/documentation-comments#d4-processing-the-documentation-file
 [API Catalog]: https://apisof.net